chrisosaurus/icarus/docs/types.md

 ============
 A record type is like a c struct, a set of names for data locations and their types

+A record type introduces a default constructor which takes every field as an argument

+A user can additionally define new constructors (to be described later)

     type Foo
         a::Int
         s::String
     end

+    # use of default constructor Foo(a::Int s::String)
     let f::Foo = Foo(14 "hello")

     print(f.a) # 14
     print(f.b) # "hello